ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ![Survey Participants Native Language]()

-With almost 80%, the majority of respondents predominantly speak English at work.
+A majority of 96.8% respondents reported that they predominantly speak English at work.

-Other languages that are spoken at work: French (3.2%), Russian (3.1%), and Chinese languages (2.3%).
+Other languages that are spoken at work are French (0.9%), Russian (0.9%), Italian, Spanish, and Indonesian.

 ![Survey Participants Work Language](/img/2023/02/lang_work.png)

-Of the respondents who didn't name English as their native language, 87% are okay with reading the Solidity documentation in English.

-12.9% would prefer to read it in their native language, the most mentioned ones being Spanish, Indian languages, and Russian.
+Out of all the respondents, 73.4% are okay with reading the Solidity documentation in English and 26.6% would prefer to read it in their native language.
+The number of respondents who would prefer it in their native language are higher this year than the previous year.

 ![Preferred Documentation Language](/img/2023/02/lang_docs.png)